Kabul neighbourhood that includes Canadian Embassy hit by massive explosion

-A massive explosion rocked a highly secure diplomatic area of Kabul on Wednesday morning, killing 64 people and wounding as many as 320, sending a huge plume of smoke over the Afghan capital.
+A massive explosion that sent a plume of smoke over Kabul rocked a highly secure diplomatic area of the Afghan capital on Wednesday morning, killing 80 people, wounding as many as 350, and leaving mayhem and destruction.

+It was one of the worst attacks Kabul has seen since the drawdown of foreign forces at the end of 2014.

 Associated Press images from the scene showed the German Embassy and several other embassies located in the area heavily damaged in the explosion.
-It wasn't known if any foreign diplomats were among the casualties.
+It wasn't known if any foreign diplomats were among the casualties, but Germany and Pakistan said some of their embassy employees and staff were hurt in the explosion.

 No group immediately claimed responsibility for the blast.
 Both the Taliban and the Islamic State in Iraq and Syria group have staged large-scale attacks in the Afghan capital in the past.